petermsouzajr/qa-shadow-report/README.md

 - **Security:** Be cautious with the passphrase and the encrypted file.
 If someone gains access to both, they can decrypt your secret.
 - **GPG Version:** Ensure that the GPG version you use locally for encryption is compatible with the version installed in the GitHub Actions runner.
 - **File Paths:** Adjust file paths in the script according to where you store the encrypted file and where the decrypted file is needed.

+### Demo Branch

+For those who want to see `cy-shadow-report` in action before integrating it into their projects, we have set up a `demo branch` in the repository.
+This branch includes a fully configured setup where you can run and observe the report generation process.

+#### How to Use the Demo

+1. **Switch to the Demo Branch:** Navigate to our repository and switch to the branch named `demo`.
+2. **Follow the Setup Instructions:** Ensure you meet the prerequisites and follow the setup steps outlined in the [Setup Guide](#setup-guide).
+3. **Install Dependencies:** Navigate to `cypress-example` and install dependencies using the command `cd cypress-example && npm install`.
+4. **Run the Tests:** While in the `cypress-example` folder, use the provided command `npm test` to run Cypress tests and generate reports.
+5. **Observe the Results:** Check the generated reports in the specified Google Sheet or Microsoft Excel file.
+   The demo branch is an excellent resource for understanding how `cy-shadow-report` functions in a real-world scenario.
+Feel free to explore and modify the demo setup to test different configurations and features.

 ## Copyright